YertinMC/LibSlf4jCompat/README.md

 ## Reason

-Before [13w39a](https://minecraft.fandom.com/wiki/Java_Edition_13w39a)(not included, this is a snapshot of 1.7.2, note that 1.7 is only a pre-release of 1.7.2 after this snapshot), Minecraft uses `java.util.logging`(JUL or JDK14 Logging) as the logger of the game.
+Before [13w39a](https://minecraft.fandom.com/wiki/Java_Edition_13w39a)(not included, this is a snapshot of 1.7.2, note that 1.7 is only a pre-release of 1.7.2 after this snapshot), Minecraft uses `java.util.logging`(aka as JUL or JDK14 Logging) as the logger of the game.

 After [13w39a](https://minecraft.fandom.com/wiki/Java_Edition_13w39a)(included), Minecraft uses Log4j directly as the logger of the game.